How can towns and regions be adapted to demographic, socio-economic, ecological and societal changes?

 How do transformation processes succeed in towns with limited transformative capacities and in regions affected by structural change?

 The IZS in Görlitz deals with these questions.
 The centre pursues a transdisciplinary approach in which the identification of research needs, the production of knowledge, the pilot application of new solutions as well as reflection and further development take place in cooperation with stakeholders in urban and regional development.
 The interdisciplinary and transdisciplinary research is complemented by transfer activities in the region as well as on a national and international level.
-The twin city of Görlitz/Zgorzelec serves as a cross-border urban laboratory.
+The twin city of Görlitz/Zgorzelec serves as a permanent real-world laboratory.
 One focus of the centre's international networking is the Central and Eastern European region.

 The location of Görlitz offers us an exciting research environment with distinctive challenges and potentials of urban transformation, e.g. due to the extensive historical building fabric in the city, the shrunken urban population, the structural change since 1990 as well as current efforts to achieve climate-neutral urban development by 2030.
 The IZS emerged in 2014 from the Görlitz Competence Centre for Revitalising Urban Development.